Easy English Muffin Toasting Bread Recipe

 No special equipment (unless a meat thermometer counts as special equipment?)

-Occasionally we forget to make our double batch of bread and resort to grabbing a store-bought loaf in a pinch instead.
+Occasionally, we forget to make our double batch of bread and resort to grabbing a store-bought loaf in a pinch instead.
 It's always a bummer until we finally make this recipe again.
 The difference in taste is just that dramatic.

 A Toast Above the Rest